 The Tower, Carthage’s newest residence hall, provides some of the best views on campus — if not in the Midwest!
 In addition to #carthageviews of the lake from seven stories up, residents enjoy suite-style living and two floors of shared campus spaces for gaming, cooking, group meetings, or quiet studying.
 Learn more about all housing options.

 You’re going to need brain fuel.
 Grab a morning coffee and a snack and Starbucks or Einstein Bros.
 Bagels.
 Later, meet friends at “The Caf,” where the specials change daily but the staples are constant, or swing through “The Stu” for wings, a burrito, or a sub.
 A new option, Carthage Cash, even covers some off-campus meals.

-96% of Carthage alumni report that they have secured a job or are continuing their studies six months after graduation.
-Visit Career Services.
+More than 90% of Carthage alumni report that they have secured a job or are continuing their studies six months after graduation.
+Visit The Aspire Center.

 91% of employers say critical thinking, communication, and problem-solving skills matter more than your major when it comes to career success.
 Learn more about how the liberal arts prepare you for a successful career.

 Lots of schools wear the four-year label.
 Carthage stands behind it.
-95% of Carthage graduates earn their degrees in four years.
+More than 90% of Carthage graduates earn their degrees in four years.
 Learn more